msnsports-31000/metro-app-screenshots/README.txt

 5.Live tiles, notifications, secondary tiles, and lock screen integration with Windows 8.1 6.View all of your reminders at a glance.
 See those countdowns?
 They update live!
-7.Keep track of your reminders while doing other things with snap view Surface Trackpad Settings:
+7.Keep track of your reminders while doing other things with snap view Samsung Printer Experience
+1.List up installed printers and MFP devices.
+2.Preview and Scan with flatbed or auto document feeder.
+3.Edit scanned images and save them with selected options.
+4.View and Share scanned images and documents 5.Configure advanced settings of print driver
+Surface Trackpad Settings:
 1.Control tap gestures
 The Cat in the Hat - Dr. Seuss: